PolymeshAssociation/cdd-onboarding/README.md

 ## General Flow

-Users can choose one of 3 providers: Fractal, Jumio and Netki and provide an address to onboard as their primary key.
+Users can choose one of 2 providers: Jumio and Netki and provide an address to onboard as their primary key.

-### Fractal

-If the user selects Fractal they will be directed to Fractal's platform who will handle the onboarding process in its entirety.
-In this case the CDD service is only providing a link and has no more involvement.

 ### Jumio